Hongkonger name

 Personal names in Hong Kong reflect the co-official status of Cantonese and English in Hong Kong.
-A total of 25.8% of Hongkongers have English given names as part of their legal names; a further 38.3% of Hongkongers go by English given names even though those are not part of their legal names.
-The two figures add up to a total of 64.1% of Hongkongers having English names, according to a survey of 2049 respondents in 2015.
+According to a 2015 survey, 25.8% of Hongkongers have English given names as part of their legal names; a further 38.3% of Hongkongers go by English given names even though those are not part of their legal names.
+The two figures add up to a total of 64.1% of Hongkongers having English names.

 For example, a person who has Kuo as his surname, Chi Yung as his Cantonese given name and Peter as his legal English given name, would have his name rendered as either "KUO Chi Yung Peter" or "KUO Chi Yung, Peter" (with comma) on court papers, in the format of "Surname + Cantonese given name + optional comma + English given name", though non-court commentaries might render his name as Peter Kuo Chi-yung (with hyphen) or Peter Kuo.